It is the mission of the Transportation Department to improve student achievement by providing safe, timely and efficient

 Transportation Address & Home Address

-- Only one address may be used for both morning and afternoon transportation.
-No student may be picked up at one address and returned to a different address.
+- For safety reasons, only one address may be used for both morning and afternoon transportation.
+Barring extenuating and legally binding circumstances, no student may be picked up at one address and returned to a different address.

 - Bus stops for students attending their neighborhood school are based on home addresses.

 - Bus stops for students attending signature schools may be based on a transportation address (i.e., day care provider, child care center, or relative’s home).
-If used, the transportation address will be the only address considered for the child.
-For safety reasons, no child can be provided transportation to or from two (2) different addresses.
+If used, the transportation address will be the only transportation address utilized for the child.

-- The parent should call the school or the Transportation Department for transportation information approximately 48 hours after the correct address is reported to the school.
-If there is not an existing stop, the parent will be responsible for the transportation until a permanent bus stop is established.
-It may take up to seven (7) business working days depending on the number of requests to establish a new stop.
-The busiest time of the year is fall start-up.
-Stop requests will be processed as quickly as possible, but please be patient.
-The beginning of the new school year is the busiest time of the year.
+- The parent should call the school or the Transportation Department for transportation information at least one (1) business day after an updated address is reported to a school.
+If an existing bus stop is not within the district’s bus-stop guidelines, then the parent will be responsible for pupil transportation until a permanent bus stop is established.
+It may take up to five (5) business days depending on request volume.
+Stop requests will be processed as quickly as possible and in the order received.

-- New students are informed of the nearest existing bus stop based upon the student’s reported home or transportation address.
+- New students may be informed of the nearest existing bus stop based upon the student’s reported home or transportation address.
 If there is no existing bus stop within the district’s bus stop guidelines, a new stop will be created.
-When a new stop must be created, parents should contact the school or the Transportation Department approximately 48 hours after enrolling the student in school.
-If a new stop must be created, the parent will be responsible for the transportation until a permanent bus stop is established.
-It may take up to seven (7) business working days depending on the number of requests to establish a new stop.
+When a new stop must be created, parents should contact the school or the Transportation Department for transportation information at least one (1) business day after an updated address is reported to a school.
+If an existing bus stop is not within the district’s bus-stop guidelines, then the parent will be responsible for pupil transportation until a permanent bus stop is established.
+It may take up to five (5) business days depending on request volume.
+Stop requests will be processed as quickly as possible and in the order received.

 Student Transfers & Change of Address

-- All transfers and/or address changes should be reported to the student’s school at least three (3) weeks before the scheduled change.
+- All transfers and/or address changes should be reported to the student’s school at least two (2) weeks before the scheduled change.
 Transportation cannot be scheduled until the Transportation Department receives an updated student record with the new school assignment or new home/transportation address.

 - The Transportation Department does not have the ability to make address changes.
 Address changes must be submitted through the school.